discretize/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 <Grid>
 <GridItem sm="6">
 <Card title="Information">
-Condi <Specialization name="Renegade"/> raid rotation is not super efficient in fractals due to the lack of time to ramp up with <Skill id="28494"/>, and the fact that you want to keep skills you usually use while in <Skill id="41858"/> to CC or keep skills like <Skill name="Citadel Bombardment"/> for exposed phases
+<Specialization name="Renegade" text="Condi Renegade"/>'s raid rotation is not super efficient in fractals due to the lack of time to ramp up with <Skill id="28494"/>, and the fact that you want to save skills you usually use while in <Skill id="41858"/> to CC or keep skills like <Skill name="Citadel Bombardment"/> for exposed phases.

 You'll want to respect these rules :
 1. <Skill id="41858"/> : be on Mace/Axe